 ABSTRACT

 The endangered yellow-naped amazon, Amazona auropalliata, is a vocal learning species that inhabits dry forests of Mesoamerica from Mexico to Costa Rica.
-Populations in Costa Rica have been shown to exhibit geographic variation in their contact calls, known as vocal dialect, but no data exists regarding vocal variation trends in populations outside this portion of the range.
+Populations in Costa Rica have been shown to exhibit geographic variation in their contact calls, known as vocal dialect, but little data exists regarding vocal variation outside this portion of the range.
 To ensure successful conservation planning, cultural traits such as vocal dialect should be evaluated across the species’ range.
 We recorded yellow-naped amazon contact calls at 47 different sites across the range between 2016 and 2019 and evaluated them for the presence of vocal dialects.
 We visually classified 14 contact call variants and validated our classifications by comparing similarities obtained through spectrographic cross-correlation.
 We observed regional separation of variants; while neighboring populations exhibited dissimilar calls, geographically distant populations gave similar calls, likely a result of geographic isolation and cultural drift.
-Our results also indicate that vocal variation covaries with geographic distance, and that dialect is a range-wide trend characteristic of yellow-naped amazons.
+Our results also indicate that vocal variation covaries with geographic distance, and that dialects are a range-wide feature yellow-naped amazon vocal repertoires.
 We recommend that unsampled populations be evaluated for vocal dialects, and that reintroduced or translocated individuals be carefully monitored for signs of social distress or failure to assimilate.

 TABLE OF CONTENTS